prchyr/t576Analysis/README.md

 # Install:

-the software uses CMAKE, and you need to set a couple environment variables.T576_INSTALL_DIR is the top directory for the install, under which must be /include /src /share and /lib. (if those aren't there, they will be made.)
+the software uses CMAKE, and you need to set a couple environment variables.
+T576_INSTALL_DIR is the top directory for the install. headers will install to T576_INSTALL_DIR/include/t576, sources to  T576_INSTALL_DIR/src/t576,  run logs and index files to T576_INSTALL_DIR/share/t576 and the t576 library to T576_INSTALL_DIR/lib. any directories below T576_INSTALL_DIR/ which don't exist will be automatically created.

 T576_DATA_DIR is where the data is, more on that below.
-2 example installs follow.

 to install: